PriorLax123/Constraint_Satisfaction_Problem/README.md

 ### Final Note

 If you are ever running a test on a puzzle xword02 you should only ever use a combination of mrv or mrv+deg and -lfc (or not using -lfc).
-The other combinations of flags do not deal with the large amount of variables very well
+The other combinations of flags do not deal with the large amount of variables very well.

 Author: Jackson Mishuk